savchenko/debian/roles/etesync/README.md

   ```
 - It is strongly advised to keep `esc_port` set to 80.
 This will allow `certbot` to setup automatic redirect from HTTP to HTTPs.

 ## Dependencies
-Tested on machine that is already provisioned with the [base role](https://github.com/savchenko/debian/blob/bullseye/roles/base/README.md).
+Tested on a remote that is already provisioned with the [base role](https://github.com/savchenko/debian/blob/bullseye/roles/base/README.md).
-Likely to complain about missing packages if executed against untouched minimal installation.

 ## License